AnnatarHe/AnnatarHe.github.io/_posts/2017-04-29-translate-relay-modern.md

       </View>
     );
   },
-  // Data: A GraphQL fragment
+  // Data A GraphQL fragment
   // The shape of the fragment matches what is expected in props. graphql`
     fragment UserProfile on User {